marcelauliano/MitoHiFi/README.md

 --------------------------------------

-<b>MitoHiFi</b> assembles your mitogenome from Pacbio HiFi reads.
+<b>MitoHiFi</b> assembles a species mitogenome from Pacbio HiFi reads.

-With Mitoifi_v2 you can start from raw Pacbio HiFi reads (flag -r) or from assembled contigs (flag -c).
-You will also going to need a close-relates mitochondria sequence in fasta and gb.
-But we have an internal script that is going to download it for you from NCBI.
+With Mitoifi.v2 you can start from raw Pacbio HiFi reads (flag -r) or from assembled contigs (flag -c).
+You will also going to need a close-related mitochondria sequence in fasta and gb format.
+We have an internal script that can download it for you from NCBI (findMitoReference.py).

 -----
 -----

 The dissemination of high-quality long reads - such as PacBio HiFi - makes the assembly of high-quality mitogenome straight forward.
 Because of the circular nature of the molecule, however, the mitocontig is usually assembled redundantly resulting in multiple-copy mitogenome-contigs.
 This pipeline was developed to finalise the assembly and annotation of the mitogenome.
-It will also going to dected different variants of the mitogenome present in your sample.
-At the end you are going to have a final consensus assembled and annotated and the same for the variants.
-In addtion, you will find an aligment of all the variants to facilitate your analysis.
+It will also dected different variants of the mitogenome present in your sample.
+At the end you are going to have all the variants assembled and annotated, and MitoHiFi.v2 is going to choose a final consensus sequence.
+In addtion, you will find an aligment of all the variants to facilitate your analysis of mitochondria heteroplasmy.

 MitoHifi v2 will: